 Studio illustration of a small lightweight plastic chip beside taller stacks of heavy 10g and 14g poker chips on felt — poker chip weight comparison

 You will see poker chip weights from 4g party tokens to 15g novelty sets, all marketed as “casino” or “professional.”
 The number on the box is real, but it is easy to misread: a 14g sticker does not tell you whether you are buying live-room equipment or a dense home-game composite.
+If your research already points to 10g casino-grade custom, get an instant quote at your quantity — both clay and ceramic lines ship at 10g ± 0.2g.

 Why Poker Chip Weight Matters at the Table